Community topics workflow

 Implementation stage

-• After the topic is implemented, the assignee:
+After the actions are done, the assignee:

 • Comments on the topic that the work is done.